hphelion/documentation/cloudos/install.overview.md

 scheduling is based on varied flavors of instances and available resources on the compute nodes.
 In a single compute region deployment model, this can coexist with cloud controller services.

-An HP cloud can consist of more than one region.
+An HP Helion Cloud can consist of more than one region.
 For example, you can separate the regions based on the workload such as between a development/test team and a production deployment.
 A development/test team region's compute requirements can use commodity and less expensive hardware.
 Whereas a production deployment region's compute requirements need a set of compute